How do I report my 1099-MISC in my TaxSlayer Account?

 * Box 5: An amount in this box means the fishing boat operator considers you self-employed.
 See IRS Publication 334, Tax Guide for Small Businesses.

-* Box 6: For individuals, report on Schedule C or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).
+* Box 6: For individuals, report directly on Schedule C or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).

 * Box 7: Shows nonemployee compensation.
 If you are in the trade or business of catching fish, box 7 may show cash you received for the sale of fish.
 If payments in this box are for work or services you performed as an independent contractor, this income will carry to Schedule C within your account on TaxSlayer).
 You received this form instead of Form W-2 because the payer did not consider you an employee and did not withhold income tax or social security and Medicare taxes.
 Contact the payer if you believe this form is incorrect or has been issued in error.
 If you believe you are an employee, call the IRS for information on how to report any social security and Medicare taxes or see Form 8919, Uncollected Social Security and Medicare Taxes on Wages.